Regional products from Diest

 spontaneous fermentation in the bottle.
 Unfiltered.

-With the closure of the Cerckel, Duysters and Ooms breweries, it seemed as though the beer curtain had fallen over Diest forever.
-But in 1995 new life was injected into the brewing industry when a small home brewery was started in the former Duysters brewery.
+After the Cerckel, Duysters and Ooms breweries had closed their doors, it seemed as though the beer curtain had fallen over Diest forever.
+In 1995 though the brewing industry came back to life when a small home brewery started up in the former Duysters brewery.

 Tip: Would you like to take a look?
 Home brewery the Loterbol, located in the Michel Theysstraat, is open from 4 pm every first Saturday of the month.
 More info: www.loterbol.be